truj1ll0/mkdocs-help-center/docs/embedded-studio/embedded-studio.md

 - **Publish** your campaign to make it visible on your website.
 - Use **Update** after making edits to push changes live.

+!!! note

-**Note: **Once the campaign is live, updates to your form do not require changes to the Install snippet or embed code.
+    Once the campaign is live, updates to your form do not require changes to the Install snippet or embed code.

 ## Install and embed

 To embed your campaign:

 1. **Safelist your domains.**
-2. **Add the Install snippet** to the `&lt;head>` section of your website.
+2. **Add the Install snippet** to the `<head>` section of your website.
 3. **Place the form** on your chosen web pages.

+!!! warning "Important"

-**Important:** Add only one Install snippet per website to avoid performance issues.
+    Add only one Install snippet per website to avoid performance issues.
 A single snippet will support all embedded campaigns on your site.

 To find the Install snippet and embed code: